RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-constant-capturing-group.md

 # `no-constant-capturing-group`

-> Disallow capturing groups which can match one word.
+> Disallow capturing groups that can match only one word.

 Fixable: `no` <br> Recommended configuration: `"warn"`